Why is it necessary to perform a Sub-Zero condenser cleaning?

-To help ensure efficiency and proper operation, the condenser on your refrigerator must be cleaned regularly.
+To help ensure efficiency and proper operation, you must clean your Sub-Zero condenser regularly.
 The condenser relies on airflow to work properly and any obstruction can cause the unit to fail.
-There are three reasons to vaccuum the condenser.
+There are three reasons to vacuum the condenser.

 - A dirty condenser will affect the Sub-Zero refrigerator’s ability to cool, leading to warm temperatures in the refrigerator and freezer, which may even cause condensation or frost buildup inside the compartments.